 in $\AA$ with $TX \in \TT$ and $FX \in \FF$. \end{enumerate} In this case, we say that $\TT$ is a torsion class and $\FF$ is a torsion-free class. \item We say that a torsion pair $(\TT,\FF)$ is \emph{hereditary} if $\TT$ is closed under subobjects in $\AA$.
 In this case, we say that $\FF$ is a \emph{hereditary torsion-free class}. \end{enumerate} \end{definition} For a torsion pair $(\TT,\FF)$ on an abelian category, it is easily checked that $\TT$ is closed under quotients and extensions, and that $\FF$ is closed under subobjects and extensions.
 Hence we can regard $\TT$ and $\FF$ as exact categories.

 The next proposition is classical, e.g. \cite[Theorem 2]{rump}.
 For the convenience of the reader, we give a simple proof which makes use of the exact structure. \begin{proposition} Let $(\TT,\FF)$ be a torsion pair in an abelian category $\AA$.
 Then $\TT$ and $\FF$ are both quasi-abelian. \end{proposition} \begin{proof} We only show that $\FF$ is quasi-abelian.
 Since $\FF$ is closed under extensions in $\AA$, we have that $\FF$ has the natural exact structure, where conflations are short exact sequences with all terms in $\FF$.
 By the axiom of exact categories, inflations are closed under pushouts and deflations are closed under pullbacks.
-Thus it suffices to show that $\EE$ is pre-abelian, that every kernel morphism in $\FF$ is an inflation and that every cokernel morphism in $\FF$ is a deflation.
+Thus, it suffices to show that $\EE$ is pre-abelian, that every kernel morphism in $\FF$ is an inflation and that every cokernel morphism in $\FF$ is a deflation.

-First we show that every morphism has a kernel, and every kernel morphism is an inflation.
+First, we show that every morphism has a kernel, and every kernel morphism is an inflation.
 Let $f \colon X \to Y$ be an arbitrary morphism in $\FF$.
 Then we have the following commutative diagram in $\AA$ with exact rows:

 Since $\FF$ is closed under subobjects in $\AA$, we have $K, \im f \in \FF$.
-Therefore $\iota \colon K \to X$ is a kernel of $f$ in $\FF$, and this is actually an inflation in $\FF$ since the bottom row is a conflation in $\FF$.
+Therefore, $\iota \colon K \to X$ is a kernel of $f$ in $\FF$, and this is actually an inflation in $\FF$ since the bottom row is a conflation in $\FF$.

-Next we show that every morphism in $\FF$ has a cokernel and every cokernel morphism is a deflation in $\FF$.
+Next, we show that every morphism in $\FF$ has a cokernel and every cokernel morphism is a deflation in $\FF$.
 Let $f \colon X \to Y$ be an arbitrary morphism in $\FF$ and denote by $C$ the cokernel of $f$ in $\AA$.
 Then we have the following commutative diagram in $\AA$ with exact rows and columns

 where $TC \in \TT$ and $FC \in \FF$.
-Then $K \in \FF$ holds since $\FF$ is closed under subobjects, and it is straightforward to see that $\pi$ is a cokernel of $f$ in $\FF$.
-It follows that the middle row is a conflation in $\FF$ and that $\pi$ is actually a deflation in $\FF$. \end{proof} We omit the following lemma, which can be checked straightforwardly. \begin{lemma} Let $\EE$ be an additive category and suppose that we have a commutative diagram
+Then $L \in \FF$ holds since $\FF$ is closed under subobjects, and it is straightforward to see that $\pi$ is a cokernel of $f$ in $\FF$.
+It follows that the middle row is a conflation in $\FF$ and that $\pi$ is actually a deflation in $\FF$. \end{proof} We omit the proof of the following standard lemma, see e.g. \cite[Proposition I.13.2]{mitchel}. \begin{lemma} Let $\EE$ be an additive category and suppose that we have a commutative diagram